gshubhamk/gshubhamk.github.io/index.md

 ## About Me
 ---
-I am enrolled in the Ph.D. program at [CDS](http://cds.iisc.ac.in), [IISc](https://iisc.ac.in), and associated with [FLAME Lab](http://cds.iisc.ac.in/faculty/konduriadi/) headed by [Dr. Konduri Aditya](http://cds.iisc.ac.in/faculty/konduriadi/) since 2019.
-Currently, I am working on developing asynchronous numerical schemes for partial differential equations for exascale computing.
-My research work focuses on investigating the numerical properties of the asynchronous discontinuous-Galerkin method and developing highly scalable PDE solvers based on asynchronous numerical schemes for massively parallel supercomputers.
-The aim is to develop a highly scalable asynchronous discontinuous-Galerkin method based PDE solver.
+I am currently a postdoctoral fellow at [Ruhr University](https://math.ruhr-uni-bochum.de/), Bochum, Germany, working with [Dr. Martin Kronbichler](https://math.ruhr-uni-bochum.de/fakultaet/arbeitsbereiche/numerik/gruppe-kronbichler/team/prof-dr-martin-kronbichler/).
+I completed my PhD under the supervision of [Dr. Konduri Aditya](http://cds.iisc.ac.in/faculty/konduriadi/) in the [FLAME Lab](https://flamelab-iisc.github.io/) at [CDS](http://cds.iisc.ac.in), [IISc Bangalore](https://iisc.ac.in), in July 2024, where I worked on asynchronous numerical schemes for partial differential equations.
+My PhD research was focused on the development of novel asynchronous numerical schemes based on finite difference and discontinuous Galerkin methods, analyzing their numerical properties and demonstrating scalability on massively parallel supercomputers.
+The objective of my PhD thesis was to develop a highly scalable DG-based PDE solver for massively parallel flow simulations.

-Apart from research, my other interests include traveling, trekking, and nature photography.
-I am incredibly fond of nature and its beauty, and I love exploring new places.
+Apart from research, my other interests are traveling and trekking, and I love exploring new places.

 ## Interests
 ---